gdurante2019/gdurante2019.github.io/_posts/2020-10-13-capstone_project_data_science_meets_dna.markdown

 As a reminder, the Random Forest model used here has two scoring metrics.
 The first is the accuracy of the model selecting the correct lab out of all possible labs (1,314).
 The second is the accuracy of the top-10 most probable labs including the correct lab.

 Performance of Random Forest baseline model:
-•	First score (accuracy based on selecting the correct lab out of all labs) o	The baseline model had an accuracy score of 0.1144770 (11.4%) o	If we were to just randomly select one lab out of a (very large) hat containing all 1,314 labs (each lab represented once), then 11.4% is much better than chance o	However, a more realistic random chance evaluation would be to select randomly from the pool of labs where the likelihood of selecting a particular lab were proportional to how many plasmids it contributed to the database; in that case, you would actually be better off just guessing the lab with the largest representation in the database (lab ID 'I7FXTVDP') every time, because that lab contributed over 13% of all plasmids to the database.
+* First score (accuracy based on selecting the correct lab out of all labs)
+  * The baseline model had an accuracy score of 0.1144770 (11.4%)
+  *	If we were to just randomly select one lab out of a (very large) hat containing all 1,314 labs (each lab represented once), then 11.4% is much better than chance
+  *	However, a more realistic random chance evaluation would be to select randomly from the pool of labs where the likelihood of selecting a particular lab were proportional to how many plasmids it contributed to the database; in that case, you would actually be better off just guessing the lab with the largest representation in the database (lab ID 'I7FXTVDP') every time, because that lab contributed over 13% of all plasmids to the database.
-•	Second score (top-10 most likely labs prediction contains the correct lab) o	Baseline model score: 31% o	Again, this is better than the likelihood that the correct lab would be contained in a list of 10 labs chosen at random from the pool of 1,314 (approximately 1 in 131, or 0.76%) o	However, because 10 labs contribute just over 30% of all plasmids to the database, you wouldn’t do much worse to just picking the top 10 labs by number of contributions for every plasmid
+* Second score (top-10 most likely labs prediction contains the correct lab)
+  * Baseline model score: 31%
+  * Again, this is better than the likelihood that the correct lab would be contained in a list of 10 labs chosen at random from the pool of 1,314 (approximately 1 in 131, or 0.76%)
+  * However, because 10 labs contribute just over 30% of all plasmids to the database, you wouldn’t do much worse to just picking the top 10 labs by number of contributions for every plasmid

 Summary of performance of feature-engineered models:
-•	Baseline:  11.4% / 31%
+* Baseline:  11.4% / 31%
-•	DrivenData starter model:  19% / 38%
+* DrivenData starter model:  19% / 38%
-•	Model using my first engineered feature set:  17% / 36%
+* Model using my first engineered feature set:  17% / 36%
-•	Model using my second engineered feature set:  14% / 38%
+* Model using my second engineered feature set:  14% / 38%

 As we can see, the second, third, and fourth models performed better than baseline, but not by much.